Agencies Responsible for regulating drones in Connecticut

 Are drones allowed in Connecticut?

-Drones are allowed in Connecticut for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in Connecticut for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

-Specific additional drone use laws by Connecticut State legislature
+Specific additional drone use laws by the Connecticut State legislature

 Public Act 17-52